Babies

 Too many Aussies are starting a family and raising their kids in poverty

-New University of Melbourne research finds that the birth of a first child in Australia reduces household income and increases the risk of poverty.
+New research finds that the birth of a first child reduces household income and increases the risk of disadvantage

 Parents of premature babies are being left behind

-The Australian paid parental leave scheme has no provision for babies born prematurely or unwell, it’s time for a change say University of Melbourne experts
+The Australian paid parental leave scheme has no provision for babies born prematurely or unwell, it’s time for a change to support all families

 Twins can face unique risks before and just after birth

-Twins and other multiple birth babies face a higher risk of infant mortality and specific care guidelines are needed say University of Melbourne researchers.
+Twins and other multiple birth babies face a higher risk of infant mortality, underscoring the need for specific healthcare guidelines

 Newborn vaccine set to save lives

-The award-winning University of Melbourne team behind an affordable gastro vaccine is ensuring it will save as many newborn lives as possible globally.
+The award-winning team behind an affordable and effective gastro vaccine is ensuring it will save as many newborn lives as possible globally

 How babies may be more vulnerable to medication